 The college does not endorse any of the above services and the choice of where to stay while studying at the Kingston, Ontario campus of Academy of Learning Career College is solely the student’s responsibility and choice.

 It is mandatory that students attending College in Ontario obtain medical insurance to cover them during his/her study period.
-Here is a suggested source:
+Here are some suggested sources:

 And here is a government site explaining private health insurance for newcomers and visitors: